brandmaier/reproducibleRchunks/cran-comments.md

 Dear CRAN maintainers,
 dear Beni Altmann,

-this is an update with new features (better support of code chunk options provided by the knitr package) and full backward compatibility.
-The package was checked locally and using winbuilder.
+this is an update with new features (compatibility with renv, support for github actions, more vignettes) and full backward compatibility.
+The package was checked both locally and using winbuilder.

 Regarding the potential NOTE on the 403 ("forbidden") error when checking a link to the journal Collabra in the README.md: I double-checked that it works in a browser.
 I assume that Collabra blocks automated access from command line tools like curl.

 ## R CMD check results

-❯ checking for future file timestamps ...
-NOTE unable to verify current time
+── R CMD check results ──── reproducibleRchunks 1.2.0 ────
+Duration: 42.9s

-0 errors ✔ | 0 warnings ✔ | 1 note ✖
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

+R CMD check succeeded